Rethinking Discrete Speech Representation Tokens for Accent Generation: Introduction

-Existing DSRT evaluation frameworks focus on phonetic and speaker information and rarely consider accent \citep{polyak2021speech}.
-We extend the investigation of accessibility to accent information, with an accent ABX method we proposed that evaluates the discriminability of representations for words uttered in different accents.
-Additionally, we propose to evaluate the recoverability of accent, speaker, and phonetic information by cross-accent VC, resynthesising from DSRTs from source speakers and speaker IDs from target speakers of different accents.
-Using the proposed framework, we observe the following key findings: (1) Accent information is most prominent in mid-early layers of HuBERT, different from speaker or phonetic information distribution.
+Using this proposed framework, we observe the following key findings: (1) Accent information is most prominent in mid-early layers of HuBERT, different from speaker or phonetic information distribution.
 (2) Naive adjustment of codebook sizes provides only very limited disentanglement of accent, speaker and content information.
-(3) Predominant design of DSRTs for speech generation (quantising a later layer in a speech representation model, or using ASR supervison) discards most accent information.
+(3) Predominant design of DSRTs for speech generation (quantising a later layer in a speech representation model, or using ASR supervision) discards most accent information.
+These findings challenge existing claims using naive codebook size adjustment \cite{zhang2025vevo} or ASR supervision \cite{du2024cosyvoice} for accent control and generation.

-Our main contributions are: \begin{itemize} \item To the best of our knowledge, this is the first work to incorporate accent in evaluating DSRTs, and to apply ABX to a study of accent. \item Based on our findings, we propose quantisation schemes that are appropriate for \textit{accent-preserving} VC -- preserving source speaker accent -- and \textit{accent-adaptive} VC -- adapting to target speaker accent -- which achieve superior performance to existing approaches. \item Evaluation pipeline and proposed DSRTs will be open-sourced in the future. \end{itemize}
+Finally, based on our findings, we propose DSRT design choices that are appropriate for both \textit{accent-preserving} VC -- preserving source speaker accent, and \textit{accent-adaptive} VC -- adapting to target speaker accent.
+Both objective and subjective evaluation show superior performance to existing approaches. \ifcameraready Link to demo: \url{https://jzmzhong.github.io/Accent-DSRT} \else We will release links to code and demo in the final version. \fi